TacoGuy21/Fake-Dox-Prank/README.md

 # 😵‍💫 TacoTake 😵‍💫
-Grab the user of your site's ip address, country, state, county, latitude and longitude, and more.
+Show the user of your site their ip address, country, state, county, latitude and longitude, and more.

 Uses Ipapi.co to grab the user's info.

  # 🥸 People can use a vpn 🥸
 I can't fix this.

-# 👉 Setup 👈
-You must add a tiny bit of code yourself to send this page's data to your database.

 # 🤩 Important 🤩